 Day 7, AAV collection, concentration, and buffer substitution using minimal purification method24:

-Incubate centrifugal ultrafiltration unit (100k MWCO, e.g. Vivaspin-20) with 5 mL of 1% BSA in PBS at room temperature for 15 min.
-Then, centrifuge the ultrafiltration unit at 500 G for 2 min, and aspirate both filtered solution and remaining solution.
+Incubate a centrifugal ultrafiltration unit (100k molecular weight cut-off [MWCO]) with 5 mL of 1% BSA in PBS at room temperature for 15 min.
+Then, centrifuge the ultrafiltration unit at 500 x g for 2 min, and aspirate both filtered solution and remaining solution.

-Transfer medium from the 15-cm dish that produced AAV to a new 50-mL conical tube and centrifuge (500 G, 5 min).
+Transfer medium from the 15-cm dish that produced AAV to a new 50-mL conical tube and centrifuge (500 x g, 5 min).
 Filtrate the supernatant through a 0.45-μm syringe filter for removing cell debris and apply it to the ultrafiltration unit.

-Centrifuge at 2,000 G for 90 min or until concentrating the culture supernatant 0.5 to 1 mL.
+Centrifuge at 2,000 x g for 90 min or until concentrating the culture supernatant 0.5 to 1 mL.

 Aspirate filtered medium and apply 15 mL of PBS to the ultrafiltration unit.